-10. Stockholders' Equity
+8. Stockholders' Equity

-On December 31, 2022, the Company's authorized share capital consisted of 620,000,000 shares, of which 600,000,000 are designated common shares and 20,000,000 are designated preferred shares.
+On December 31, 2023, the Company's authorized share capital consisted of 620,000,000 shares, of which 600,000,000 are designated common shares and 20,000,000 are designated preferred shares.
 The Company's Board of Directors is authorized to issue preferred shares in series with rights, privileges and qualifications of each series determined by the Board.
-As of December 31, 2022 and 2021, no preferred shares were outstanding or issued.
+As of December 31, 2023 and 2022, no preferred shares were outstanding or issued.

-On August 2, 2021, the Company's Board of Directors authorized a share repurchase program ("New Repurchase Authorization") under which the Company may repurchase up to \$50 million of the Company's common stock through December 31, 2023.
+On August 2, 2021, the Company's Board of Directors authorized a share repurchase program ("Repurchase Authorization") under which the Company could repurchase up to \$50 million of the Company's common stock through December 31, 2023.
 The Company started repurchasing shares under this program in the fourth quarter of 2021.
-Repurchases under the New Repurchase Authorization may be made from time to time at the Company's discretion in open market transactions, through block trades, in privately negotiated transactions and pursuant to any trading plan that may be adopted by the Company's management in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") or otherwise.
-The timing and actual number of shares repurchased will depend on a variety of factors, including: timing of procurement orders under government contracts; alternative opportunities for strategic uses of cash; the stock price of the Company's common stock; market conditions; alternative capital management uses of cash; and other corporate liquidity requirements and priorities.
-During the year ended December 31, 2022, the Company repurchased 1.8 million shares of common stock under the New Repurchase Authorization for approximately \$13.0 million.
+Repurchases under the Repurchase Authorization were made from time to time at the Company's discretion.
+The timing and actual number of shares repurchased depended upon a variety of factors, including: timing of procurement orders under government contracts; alternative opportunities for strategic uses of cash; the stock price of the Company's common stock; market conditions; alternative capital management uses of cash; and other corporate liquidity requirements and priorities.
+During the year ended December 31, 2023, the Company repurchased 1.7 million shares of common stock under the Repurchase Authorization for approximately \$11.0 million.
+In addition, during the year ended December 31, 2023, the Company recorded approximately \$0.1 million of excise tax associated with the repurchase of common stock.